WebOrigami/docs/scrap/model.md

 This result form is the last form of the idea that's in your hands — after you publish it, it may get transformed further by various network services.
 And the files you give your users are themselves processed by the user's browser to further transform the content into the pixels a user can finally perceive on their screen.
 But for your part in the process, the result form is the end product.

-Graph Origami takes its name from the paper-folding art of origami, in which you can take a flat square of paper (the source form) and apply a series of folds (the transformations) to produce an artwork (the result form).
+Web Origami takes its name from the paper-folding art of origami, in which you can take a flat square of paper (the source form) and apply a series of folds (the transformations) to produce an artwork (the result form).

 <figure style="align-items: center; display: grid; gap: 2rem; grid-template-columns: repeat(auto-fit, minmax(125px, 1fr)); justify-items: center;">
   <img src="/assets/heart/step1.svg">